 - Balance hormones to balance immune function and strengthen cervical tissue

 - Herbs to kill the Human Papilloma Virus

-- Herbs to encourage sloughing off of abnormal cells (dysplasia)
+- Encourage your body to slough off of abnormal cells (dysplasia) with herbs

 - Herbs to soothe and heal the cervix (or other affected tissue)

 Does Naturopathic treatment of Human Papilloma Virus work?

 Yes!
-95% of the patients who have undergone naturopathic treatment for HPV have had their dysplasia clear and have had ongoing normal PAP smears.
+70-80% of the patients who have undergone my naturopathic treatment have had their dysplasia clear and have had ongoing normal PAP smears.